owncloud-archive/documentation/admin_manual/configuration_files/previews_configuration.rst

 Parameters
 ----------

-Please notice that the ownCloud preview system comes already with sensible defaults, and therefore it is usually unecessary to adjust those configuration values.
+Please notice that the ownCloud preview system comes already with sensible defaults, and therefore it is usually unnecessary to adjust those configuration values.

 Disabling previews:
 ~~~~~~~~~~~~~~~~~~~

-Under certain circumstances, for example if the server has only very limited
+Under certain circumstances, for example if the server has limited
 resources, you might want to consider disabling the generation of previews.
+Note that if you do this all previews in all apps are disabled, including
+the Gallery app, and will display generic icons instead of
+thumbnails.

 Set the configuration option ``enable_previews`` in config.php to ``false``:

 .. code-block:: php